 - Making food

 - Touching any items that others use, like medicines

 - If soap and water are not available, use hand sanitizer that has at least 60% alcohol.

 Coughing and Sneezing

-- Clean and disinfect frequently touched surfaces, including tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucet, and sinks.
+- Clean and disinfect surfaces and objects that you touch often.
+This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucet, and sinks.

-- Avoid sharing other personal household items such as combs, toothbrush, cups, sheets, or blankets.
+- Avoid sharing other personal household items.
+This includes combs, toothbrush, cups, sheets, or blankets.

-- Go to an emergency room or call 911 if you if you have symptoms such as:
+- Go to an emergency room or call 911 if you have symptoms such as:

 - Blue lips or face

 - Facial droop

 - Numbness in the face, arm, or leg